streetturtle/streetturtle.github.io/about.md

 ### ...me

-I'm a software developer, was born in Moscow and currenlty I'm living in Geneva, Switzerland.
+I'm a professional software developer, for the last three years I've been working as a **Full Stack Java Developer** at [CERN](http://home.cern/about) - the largest particle physics laboratory in the world and the birthplace of the World Wide Web :)
+My scope of interest is Java and Java related technologies, Linux, Alfresco.

 ![My helpful screenshot]({{ site.url }}/images/ava.jpg){:.center-image}